-After learning of the death of the decedent, whoever had custody of the will has 10 days to deliver the will to either (1) the clerk of district court in the county where the decedent lived or (2) the named PR.
+After learning of the death of the decedent, whoever had custody of the will has 10 days to deliver the will to either (1) the clerk of district court in the county where the decedent lived or (2) the named Personal Representative (abbreviated as PR).
 (W.S. §2-6-119(a)) After receiving the will, the clerk of court will notify the person named as PR, as well as the distributees named in the will who can be readily located.
 (W.S. §2-6-120).

-The PR has 30 days after learning of the decedent's death and that he/she has been named PR to bring a petition to probate the will; otherwise, the court may find that he has renounced his rights and appoint a different person as PR unless the named PR shows good cause for his delay.
+The PR has 30 days after learning of the decedent's death and that he/she has been named PR to bring a petition to probate the will; otherwise, the court may find that the person has renounced the rights of a PR and appoint a different person as PR unless the named PR shows good cause for the delay.
 (W.S. §2-6-202.)
-Learn how to avoid probate using a irrevocable trust crafted by our Wyoming attorney.
+Learn how to avoid probate using an irrevocable trust crafted by our Wyoming attorney.
 Initially, a decision should be made as to whether to probate the will.
 A probate will be necessary to transfer the decedent's estate to the heir if the decedent owned assets there were: